What is Respiratory Therapy?

 For more information, please contact allied-health@washburn.edu.

-Our Respiratory Therapy program focuses on developing qualified graduates by preparing them to provide the essentials for the safe and effective delivery of respiratory care and patient education.
+The Respiratory Therapy program is focused on the development of qualified graduates who are prepared to provide the essentials for the safe and effective delivery of respiratory care and patient education.

 Respiratory Therapy Assessment Plan